QR code: License

 The use of QR code technology is freely licensed as long as users follow the standards for QR code documented with JIS or ISO/IEC.
 Non-standardized codes may require special licensing.

 Denso Wave owns a number of patents on QR code technology, but has chosen to exercise them in a limited fashion.
-In order to promote widespread usage of the technology Denso Wave chose to waive its rights to a key patent in its possession for standardized codes only.
+To promote widespread usage of the technology Denso Wave chose to waive its rights to a key patent in its possession for standardized codes only.
 In the US, the granted QR code patent, 5726435, expired on March 14, 2015.
 In Japan, the corresponding patent, 2938338, expired on March 14, 2014.
 The European Patent Office granted patent 0672994 to Denso Wave, which was then validated into French, UK, and German patents, all of which expired in March 2015.

 The text QR Code itself is a registered trademark and wordmark of Denso Wave Incorporated.
 In UK, the trademark is registered as E921775, the term QR Code, with a filing date of 3 September 1998.
 The UK version of the trademark is based on the Kabushiki Kaisha Denso (DENSO CORPORATION) trademark, filed as Trademark 000921775, the term QR Code, on 3 September 1998 and registered on 16 December 1999 with the European Union OHIM (Office for Harmonization in the Internal Market).

 The U.S. Trademark for the term QR Code is Trademark 2435991 and was filed on 29 September 1998 with an amended registration date of 13 March 2001, assigned to Denso Corporation.
 In South Korea, trademark application filed on 18 November 2011 was refused on 20 March 2012, because the Korean Intellectual Property Office viewed that the phrase was genericized among South Korean people to refer to matrix barcodes in general.